Who can be nominated?

 How do I nominate someone?

 If you wish to nominate an Isle of Man resident for an Honour you need to complete an Isle of Man Honours Nomination Form.
 The Nomination Form will then be seen and considered by the Isle of Man Honours Committee.
 It is very important that the nomination is well written, clear and concise and should be no more than 420 words.
-The Nomination Form can be downloaded from this site below, complete with guidance notes.
+The Nomination Form can be downloaded from this site, complete with guidance notes.
 You should read the guidance notes and UK Cabinet Office guide very carefully before completing the form.
 You should return the completed form to the Private Secretary to the Lieutenant Governor by email if possible.

 Letters of Support